Paulsky/tax-switch/README.md

 - `switch-color-checked`: Sets the color of the switch when it's in the "on" position.
 - `switch-background-color`: Sets the background color of the switch.
 - `switch-background-color-checked`: Sets the background color of the switch when it's in the "on" position.
+- `switch-text-color`: Sets the text color of the switch labels.
 - `switch-label-incl`: Sets the text for the "including VAT" label.
     - Default: Uses the text set in the plugin settings or "Incl.
 VAT" if not set.
 - `switch-label-excl`: Sets the text for the "excluding VAT" label.